iqunlim/poring.xyz/README.md

 Ctrl + V and Drag and drop support for image files

-Handles images up to 20MB in size
+Handles files up to 100MB in size

 ## Project Goal